AISKhalil/AStra/README.md

     such as nearest ploidy, copy number reference, CE for each model, anueploidy spectrum, HS, CN State 0 percentage, Median error, and Median correction factor.

-    **a.
-Aneuploidy characterization:** a text file contains the important features of aneuploidy profiel of the input BAM such as nearest ploidy, copy number reference, CE for each model, anueploidy spectrum, HS, CN State 0 percentage, Median error, and Median correction factor.

 of the  a narrowPeak BED format file of the focal